pringyy/OGRE/INSTALLATIONGUIDE.md

 &nbsp;&nbsp;&nbsp;**Step 3.3.1:** replace the moodle server directory 'moodle/mod/quiz/locallib.php' with ['cs17-main/moodle_config/mod/quiz/locallib.php'](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/moodle_config/mod/quiz/locallib.php) <br>
-&nbsp;&nbsp;&nbsp; *This is the code for the event listener that listens for when a quiz is submitted and updates the user's points record.*
+&nbsp;&nbsp;&nbsp; *This is the code for the event listener that listens for when a quiz is submitted and updates the user's points record.* <br>
+&nbsp;&nbsp;&nbsp; *The 'mod' folder should be at that directory on the moodle server by default after you have set it up.*

 &nbsp;&nbsp;&nbsp;**Step 3.3.2:** replace the moodle server directory 'moodle/mod/assign/locallib.php' with ['cs17-main/moodle_config/mod/assign/locallib.php'](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/moodle_config/mod/assign/locallib.php)<br>
 &nbsp;&nbsp;&nbsp; *This is the code for the event listener that listens for when an assignment is submitted and updates the user's points record.*
+&nbsp;&nbsp;&nbsp; *The 'assign' folder should be at that directory on the moodle server by default after you have set it up.*

 &nbsp;&nbsp;&nbsp;**Step 3.3.3** move the folder of the directory ['cs17-main/moodle_config/api'](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/tree/master/moodle_config/api) into the moodle server directory 'moodle/'<br>
 &nbsp;&nbsp;&nbsp; *This is the API code that allows for interaction between the Moodle server and Django application.*